Understanding Bulimia Nervosa

 How to help a friend

-Recognizing signs in ourselves is one thing, but how can you help a friend you think may be struggling with bulimia?
-Because eating disorders become more difficult to treat the longer they persist, it’s important to encourage your friend to seek help early on.
+If you think your friend may be struggling with bulimia, it can be hard to know what to do.
+The first step is to express your worry from a place of compassion, not criticism.
+Because eating disorders can become more difficult to treat the longer they persist, it’s important to support your friend to seek help as soon as possible.

 Start the conversation